 Oregon Dairy offers tours of our Farm & Store to non-profit organizations and schools.

 Tours are scheduled for Monday through Friday from 9 am till 2pm from March through October.

-Oregon Dairy is now offering access to our Fall Corn Maze as part of our field trip packages for schools and organizations!
+Oregon Dairy is now offering access to our Fall Corn Maze in September and October as part of our field trip packages for schools and organizations!

 About our Farm and Store Tours

 - Your students will enjoy an open-air tractor & wagon ride from the store to the barn where they will meet our herd of over 450 cows, see where they sleep and how they are milked.